anttipham/Recommender-Systems/assignment4/README.md

 We use this explanation engine for movies that are in the top-10 group recommendations.

 This explanation engine is mostly the same as the atomic granularity case, but we also include group genre analysis to give the user a more in-depth explanation of why the movie is not higher in the recommendations.

+We think that a more in-depth explanation is needed for movies that are already in the recommendations because the user might want to know the small details and possible explanation when asking this specific question.

 Answers for position absenteeism: